yoursunny/ndn6-tools/README.md

 [ndn6-prefix-proxy](prefix-proxy.md): handle prefix registration command with prefix confinement

-[ndn6-prefix-request](prefix-request.md): register a prefix to requesting face, where the prefix is determined by a server process that knows a shared secret

 [ndn6-register-prefix-cmd](register-prefix-cmd.md): prepare a prefix registration command

 [ndn6-register-prefix-remote](register-prefix-remote.md): send prefix registration commands to a specified remote face